 Ed Stotsenberg was Mary Pickford’s trusted financial adviser for over thirty years.
 It was his idea for Mary to form a foundation; she took his advice, and the Mary Pickford Foundation was born.

 Elaina is an award-winning documentary filmmaker with a degree in Film History and Criticism from the University of Texas at Austin.
-She previously worked with the Pickford Foundation as manager of their library from 1996 to 2001.
-Her documentaries include Louise Brooks: Looking for Lulu, Clara Bow: Discovering the ‘It’ Girl, In Mary’s Shadow: The Story of Jack Pickford, and Captured on Film: The True Story of Marion Davies.
-Elaina produced, edited, co-wrote and directed the film Rita in 2002 for Turner Classic Movies & Playboy Entertainment, Inc., and Gangland: Bullets Over Hollywood for Starz Encore Entertainment in 2006.
-In 2008, she produced, co-wrote and edited a documentary on early film censorship, Why Be Good?
-Sexuality & Censorship in Early Cinema, for Hugh M. Hefner and Playboy Entertainment, Inc. Clara Bow: Discovering the ‘It’ Girl won the gold Telly Award in 2000, and Captured on Film: The True Story of Marion Davies won an Aurora Award in 2002.
+She previously worked with the Mary Pickford Foundation as manager of their library from 1996 to 2001.
+She produced, co-wrote and edited documentaries for Turner Classic Movies including Louise Brooks: Looking for Lulu, Clara Bow: Discovering the ‘It’ Girl, that won the gold Telly Award in 2000, In Mary’s Shadow: The Story of Jack Pickford, and Captured on Film: The True Story of Marion Davies, which won an Aurora Award in 2002, and Rita, on Rita Hayworth.
+In 2006, she produced, directed, and edited Gangland: Bullets Over Hollywood for Starz Encore Entertainment in 2006, and in 2008, she produced, directed, and edited a documentary on early film censorship, Why Be Good?
+Sexuality & Censorship in Early Cinema, for Playboy Entertainment, Inc.